 Every once in a while, the two worlds clash together, and I learn something new.
 So what is it that is taking me so long to get to the point about?

 Every time I sit down in front of a word processor, the opportunity to choose a font presents itself.
-I (and our clients), have been very lucky to enjoy the support of a talented design team at The Band Agency.
+I (and our clients), have been very lucky to enjoy the support of a talented design team at The Band Agency (now "Muller Consulting").
 This team (that I lovingly refer to as “Doug”) will choose a font that fits the overall look and layout of a design, and I am never burdened with the responsibility of making anything look nice.

 It’s a good deal for everyone involved.

 One day, on a walk around Downtown Victoria, I started paying attention to the words on the signs around me.
 I looked at street signs, business signs, “Need money for BEER” signs, you name it!